Lodging an appeal

 - Lodging the appeal

-The appellant can submit these either: in full or in the form of a summary with supplementary pleadings to be filed later.
+b) The grounds for the appeal (free choice of the appellant): the appellant can submit these either in full or in the form of a summary with supplementary pleadings to be filed later.

-Concerning the electronic versions of these documents, each should be submitted individually.
+It is also requested to submit an electronic version of the aforementioned documents (non scanned PDF or Word format).
 In the case of copies of electronic e-mails, any attachments to these e-mails which are relevant to the case should be submitted separately, in addition to the e-mail to which they are attached.

 - Written proceedings